Raider-Arts/painter-megascan-link/doc/user_guide_usage.md

 # How to Use

 ## Basic Usage
+In this gif is shown how to import Megascan Assets in an already opened project

 ## Features

+### Create new project
+You can create a new project by exporting from Quixel bridge an asset that contains a 3D Mesh.

+### Select meshes
+When creating a new project if you exported from Quixel bridge multiple assets contianing a 3D Mesh you can select which one use as a base mesh inside Substance Painter, the rest of the assets is imported as resources.

 ## Plugin Settings
 Here is the list of settings the plugin exposes